jrsharp/pcd68/jonsharp.net/content_single.md

 Model Three:  If you're going to build a time machine...

-Models One/Two: ePaper CyberTerminals - For when you want efficiency, readability, and the ability to compute without burning through your battery in two hours.
+Models One & Two:  ePaper CyberTerminals - For when you want efficiency, readability, and the ability to compute without burning through your battery in two hours.